-In line with the latest evidence of need24, proposals (including those for 10 dwellings or more) should, as appropriate, include elements of the following:
+In line with the latest evidence of need, proposals (including those for 10 dwellings or more) should, in particular, include elements of the following:

-- At least 50 per cent should be small and medium sized homes, 2 and 3 bedrooms. - Opportunities for self-build or custom build. - Housing suitable for those with accessibility needs including bungalows.
+- At least 50 per cent should be small and medium sized homes, 2 and 3 bedrooms. - Opportunities for self-build or custom build. - Housing suitable for those with accessibility needs including bungalows

-Where affordable housing is proposed as part of a wider scheme it should principally comprise the following:
+Where affordable housing is proposed as part of a wider scheme it should comprise the following:

-- 60 per cent Social and Affordable Rented25 - 40 per cent Affordable Routes to home ownership26 consisting of: - Up to 25per cent First Homes (of the overall total) - o 15per cent Shared Ownership (of the overall total).
+- 60 per cent Social Affordable Rent - 40 per cent Affordable Routes to home ownership consisting of: - 25 per cent (of the overall total) should be First Homes.
+15 per cent (of the overall total) should be shared ownership.